asimlqt/byng-pimcore-doctrine/README.md

     "asimlqt/byng-pimcore-doctrine": "dev-master"
 }
 ```
-You will also need to add a post-install script to install the cli script.
+You will also need to add a post-install script to install the doctrine cli script.
 If you don't add the following line then you will have to manually copy 'cli-config.php' from inside the plugin folder to your document root.
 ```
 "scripts": {
     "post-install-cmd": "Byng\\PimcoreDoctrine\\Composer\\CliManager::postInstall"